sjukkola/docker-dynalite/README.md

 # docker-dynalite
-Docker image for dynalite dynamodb
+Docker image for running [dynalite](https://github.com/mhart/dynalite) as a Docker image.